kellystyles/fungiflow/README.md

 # fungiflow

-Repeatable, readable, and minimalist workflow for identifying biosynthetic gene clusters (BGCs) from raw sequence data with minimal inputs with a focus on fungal genomic or metagenomic sequences.
+Repeatable, parallelized, readable, and minimalist workflow for identifying biosynthetic gene clusters (BGCs) from raw sequence data with minimal inputs - focused on fungal genomic or metagenomic sequences.

 The overall workflow is defined by:
 1. QC and trimming of reads with FastQC and Trimmomatic